accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 ### Consultants should be able to reach out to a specific federally regulated entity

 * For example, if they’ve encountered a barrier in real life that they want to address with the federally regulated entity

+### Avoid duplication

+* Have entities be grouped to get feedback to avoid duplication
+* Have the same consultants connect to multiple entities - especially in the same industry - to avoid duplication
+* Consultants connect other consultants on projects similar to theirs to share knowledge
+* Build off of previous work by entities in the same industry - leverage examples, templates, etc

 ### Data tracking